epfl-ml-reproducers/subspace-attack-reproduction/README.md

   --compare-gradients COMPARE_GRADIENTS
                         Whether the program should output a comparison between the estimated and the true gradients.
+  --check-success CHECK_SUCCESS
+                        Whether the attack on each image should stop if it has been successful.
   --show-images SHOW_IMAGES
                         Whether each image to be attacked, and its corresponding adversarial examples should be shown